Soul2Soul II Tour

 The Soul2Soul II Tour was the second co-headlining concert tour between American country music singers, and husband and wife, Tim McGraw and Faith Hill.
 Beginning as the Soul2Soul II Tour 2006, its shows featured elaborate production values using an open, cross-shaped stage.
-Performances consisted of a set by Hill and set by McGraw, with the two sharing duets before, during, and after the individual sets.
+Performances consisted of a set by Hill and a set by McGraw, with the two sharing duets before, during, and after the individual sets.
 Over the course of the show, the duets traced a thematic development starting at estrangement and ending in emotional closeness.

 The tour capitalized on McGraw and Hill's popularity, both as musical artists and as a couple.
 It played 74 shows in 56 cities, and sold 1.1 million tickets.

 The tour grossed almost $89 million during 2006.
 For the year, it was the third-highest grossing tour in North America (behind The Rolling Stones' A Bigger Bang Tour and Barbra Streisand's Streisand: The Tour); and the fifth-highest grossing tour in the world for 2006.